ravendb/docs/Documentation/3.0/Raven.Documentation.Pages/start/playground-server.markdown

-# Getting started : Playground Server
+# Getting started: Playground Server

 Live-test server offers a full functionality of a RavenDB server and is available at [live-test.ravendb.net](http://live-test.ravendb.net/).
 We encourage you to check it out and test various functionalities.